Sex Workers Outreach Project USA: Activities

 SWOP Pittsburgh (or SWOP PGH) is the local chapter of Pittsburgh, Pennsylvania, started in 2018 by Jessie Sage, Moriah Ella Mason, and PJ Sage amid "an increasingly conservative political climate."
 Mason is a former stripper and currently an artist, massage therapist, and educator.
 Jessie Sage, formerly a PhD student, grew frustrated with academia and left to become a doula.
 PJ Sage, Jessie's husband, is currently a professor studying web camming and sex camming.
-The chapter's aim is to connect sex workers to local social services, and the chapter works with health institutions in Pittsburgh.
-In 2020, SWOP PGH created Pittsburgh's only mutual aid fund to support sex workers who were impacted by the pandemic.
-The mutual aid fund continues today.
-Partners associated with SWOP PGH are Western Pennsylvania Diaper Bank, Planned Parenthood of Western Pennsylvania, and Allies for Health + Wellbeing.